Is tradition a sufficient moral justification?

 Practising Yoga invites us to examine how our thoughts, words and actions impact the world around us and all other sentient beings.

-If we follow the teachings sincerely, we may find the logical direction is to reduce our participation in exploitation and harm as much as possible.
+If we follow the teachings sincerely, we may find the logical direction is to reduce our participation in exploitation and harm as much as possible, while cultivating the conditions for greater freedom, peace and wellbeing for others and ourselves.

-But we are also living deep in an age of self-reification: the era of neoliberal capitalism, personal branding and influencer culture, where identity itself becomes a product to market and defend.
-Hyper-individualism encourages us to curate the self, protect the ego and justify our desires, rather than question the wider consequences of how we live.
+But we are also living in an age of self-reification: the era of neoliberal capitalism, personal branding and influencer culture, where identity itself becomes a product to market and defend.
+Hyper-individualism encourages us to curate the self, ‘live our truth’, protect the ego and justify our desires, rather than question the wider consequences of how we live.

-B. Alan Wallace argues that while modern mindfulness is often presented as a secular, non-judgemental technique for stress reduction, traditional Buddhist mindfulness is an ethical and discerning practice designed to reveal interdependence and the moral consequences of our actions in the pursuit of liberation.
+Lama Alan Wallace argues that while modern mindfulness is often presented as a secular, non-judgemental technique for individual stress reduction, traditional Buddhist mindfulness is an ethical and discerning practice designed to reveal interdependence and the moral consequences of our actions in the pursuit of liberation for all sentient beings.

 So I think Yoga practitioners and teachers are continually faced with a choice: to use philosophy and tradition to reinforce existing preferences and identities, or to allow practice to deepen our sensitivity, challenge our conditioning and expand our sense of responsibility towards others.
 For me, the latter is where genuine practice begins.